chuksemmanuel/labs/nextjs/README.md

-# next-react-lab 🧪
+# nextjs lab 🧪

 A personal lab space for learning, testing, and prototyping with **Next.js**, **React**, and related libraries.

 ## 🚀 Purpose

-This repo serves as a launchpad for:
+This lab is used for:

 - Experimenting with new libraries and APIs
-- Practicing React and Next.js architecture patterns
+- Practicing frontend architecture and performance
-- Prototyping UI/UX interactions and performance optimizations
+- Prototyping UI/UX ideas and design systems

-Each **experiment lives on its own branch** to keep things clean and isolated.

 ## 🧪 Labs Index (Branches)